 Parsec Technologies is a Texas-based company that specializes in high-end antennas for a variety of applications.
 Their product line primarily consists of combination antennas that support cellular (LTE and sub 6 GHz 5G), Wi-Fi, Bluetooth, and GPS in a variety of form factors.

-Parsec antennas can be ordered with either 1 or 15-foot cable lengths with either SMA-Male or N.
+The base Parsec model comes with either 1 or 15-foot cable lengths with either SMA-Male or N. There is also an Akita Lite model which comes with a 6-foot cable for interior cabinet installations.

 Specifications